sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Environment-Creation.md

 The enrichment pipeline pulls from Azure data sources.
 Source data must originate from a supported data source type of an [Azure Search indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview).
 For this exercise, we use blob storage to showcase multiple content types.

- 1. Sign up for Azure Blob storage, create a storage account, log in to Storage Explorer, and create a container named `basicdemo`  in the same region as your Azure Search service created in the step above, **to avoid latency between the search service and the files**.
-Another important information: You should use a general purpose account and LRS replication.
+ 1. Create a storage account in the same region as your Azure Search service created in the step above, **to avoid latency between the search service and the files**.
+Use a general purpose account and LRS replication.
 For production environments, you may need to use another replication type.
 If you haven't done this before, you can refer to the [Azure Storage Explorer Quickstart](https://azure.microsoft.com/en-us/features/storage-explorer) for instructions on all the steps.

+ 1. Within this storage account, create a container named `basicdemo`.

  1. You can upload the data to the blob storage using [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) or [Azure Storage Explorer](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-storage-explorer).
-There are other methods to upload data to Azure, we don't  suggest them in this training. **Don't upload the zip file, only the its content.**
+There are other methods to upload data to Azure, but we don't  suggest them for this training. **Don't upload the zip file, only its content.**

 >Tip!
 If you are using Azure Storage Explorer, in the `basicdemo` container you created, click **Upload** to upload the sample files.